-Efforts to develop a hepatitis C vaccine started more than 25 years ago, when the hepatitis C virus was identified.
-Since then, researchers have studied more than 20 potential vaccines in animals.
-A few of these vaccines, developed mainly in the past decade, have undergone limited testing in people.
+Efforts to develop a hepatitis C vaccine started decades ago, when the hepatitis C virus was identified.
+Since then, researchers have studied several possible vaccines in animals.
+Some of these vaccines have undergone limited testing in people.

-The hepatitis C virus is more variable than are the viruses that cause hepatitis A and hepatitis B. For starters, hepatitis C virus occurs in at least six genetically distinct forms (genotypes) with multiple subtypes.
-About 50 subtypes have been identified.
+The hepatitis C virus is more variable than the hepatitis A and hepatitis B viruses.
+Hepatitis C occurs in at least seven genetically distinct forms, called genotypes, with multiple subtypes.
+About 60 subtypes have been identified.

-Different hepatitis C virus genotypes (variants) cause most infections in different parts of the world.
-A global vaccine would have to protect against all these variants of the virus.
+Different genotypes cause infections in different parts of the world.
+A global vaccine would have to protect against all variants of the virus.

 Limited animal models of hepatitis C infection

-Hepatitis C virus can infect chimpanzees, and the infection in chimpanzees is similar to that in human adults.
-Ethical and cost concerns, however, limit medical research with these animals.
+A hepatitis C infection in chimpanzees is similar to an infection in humans.
+But ethical and cost concerns limit medical research with these animals.